Get The Help And Results You Need After An Injury

 - This is a partial settlement of future compensation only.

-- It allows the injured worker to settle the compensation portion of the claim and leave the claim open for future medical benefits.
+- It allows the injured worker to settle the compensation portion of the claim and leave the claim open for future medical needs.

 Most workers’ comp settlements in Ohio are paid as a one-time lump sum.
-In some instances it’s possible to receive compensation in installments over a specific period of time.
+In some instances, however, it’s possible to receive compensation in installments over a specific period of time.

-The settlement can be a full and final settlement or a partial settlement for medical benefits or compensation only.
+Your workers’ compensation settlement in Ohio can be a full and final settlement or a partial settlement for medical benefits or compensation only.
 Most settlements are full and final settlements of the claim.
-Settlements are voluntary in Ohio.
-The injured worker, employer and Ohio BWC must all agree to the terms of the settlement.
+But remember, settlements are voluntary in Ohio and the injured worker, employer, and Ohio BWC must all agree to the terms of the settlement.

 A lump sum settlement results in the closure of your claim.
 In exchange for your lump sum settlement compensation, you agree to forever give up your right to past, present, or future medical benefits or payment of compensation in the claim.
-This includes the right to future temporary total, wage loss compensation, or permanent partial disability compensation.
-In a partial settlement you only give up your right to future medical treatment or compensation.
+This includes the right to future claims for temporary total, wage replacement benefits, or permanent disability benefits.
+In a partial settlement, you only give up your right to coverage for future medical treatment or compensation.

 There are a lot of misconceptions about workers’ compensation.
 One of them is that the settlement from a workers’ compensation settlement is taxable.
 Workers’ compensation settlements are not taxable.
 Because a lump sum settlement payment is not considered “earned” income, state and federal taxes don’t apply to settlement money.

-There are several steps that must be taken before you receive your settlement check.
+There are several steps injured workers must take before receiving their workers’ compensation settlement check.
 First, you need to file a Settlement Application (C-240) with the Ohio Bureau of Workers’ Compensation.
-Approximately, 3-4 months after the Settlement Application is filed, an Ohio BWC claims specialist will contact you or an experienced workers’ compensation attorney like Mark L. Newman with a settlement offer.
-Once the parties agree to a settlement amount the Ohio BWC will issue an order approving the settlement.
+Approximately 3-4 months after the Settlement Application is filed, an Ohio BWC claims specialist will contact you or your workers’ compensation attorney with a settlement offer.
+Once the parties agree to a settlement amount, the Ohio BWC will issue an order approving the settlement.

-An approximate timeline for the the workers’ comp settlement process is as follows:
+An approximate timeline for the workers’ comp settlement process is as follows:

 - 7 days to receive the Ohio BWC order approving the settlement agreement.

-- 30 day waiting period from the date the order approving the settlement is issued for the settlement to be finalized.1
+- 30-day waiting period from the date the order approving the settlement is issued for the settlement to be finalized.

 You should ask your lawyer for a rough estimate of how long they think it will take to process everything.